DiSay1/Blomma/README.md

 - [ ] Gopherlua updates to the latest versions of Lua (I'm not sure if I can do it, but I'll try)
 - [ ] Config

+#### Goal

 Goal for first working version: Make the scripting engine and server capable of REST API development

 I will be glad to any suggestions on the project!